-- Safety Advisories may also be posted for other crime classifications and locations, even though that is not required by the law, at the sole discretion of Towson University - While the Clery act mandates the minimum requirements a college or university must follow for timely warnings and emergency notifications, the university may in its judgement issue Safety Advisories for non-Clery crimes or non-criminal incidents that occur within its Clery Geography or any incident occurring outside its Clery geographic proximity to campus that in the professional judgment of a Towson University Police Supervisor or Commander represent a serious or continuing danger or threat to its students and employees.
+Safety Advisories may also be posted for other crime classifications and locations, even when not required by the law, at the sole discretion of Towson University.

+While the Clery act mandates the minimum requirements a college or university must follow for timely warnings and emergency notifications, the university may in its judgement issue Safety Advisories for non-Clery crimes or non-criminal incidents that occur within its Clery Geography or for any incident occurring outside its Clery geographic when the proximity to campus is- in the professional judgment of a Towson University Police Supervisor or Commander - close enough to campus to represent a serious or continuing danger or threat to its students and employees.